declanshanaghy/dollar-game/README.md

 The Dollar Game is a digital implementation of the mathematical chip-firing game, reimagined through the lens of bohemian-tech aesthetics.
 This application invites you to explore the elegant complexity of graph theory while engaging with a visually captivating interface that balances technical precision with free-spirited energy.

-Like the carefully extracted notes of a single-origin Ethiopian pour-over, each vertex in our graph holds unique potential energy in the form of dollars (or debt).
-Your journey is to achieve harmonic balance by mindfully redistributing this energy until all vertices resonate with positive or neutral vibrations.
+Like the carefully extracted notes of a single-origin Ethiopian pour-over, each cash stack in our graph holds unique potential energy in the form of dollars (or debt).
+Your journey is to achieve harmonic balance by mindfully redistributing this energy until all cash stacks resonate with positive or neutral vibrations.

 ## 🧮 Mathematical Foundation